PrefectHQ/prefect/docs/tutorials/execution.md

 !!! note "Running flows in parallel requires no configuration"
     Note that task runners only manage _task runs_ within a single flow run - the ability to run multiple flow runs in parallel is default behavior in Prefect.

 Every time you call a task function, it is submitted to the flow's task runner for execution.
-By default, Prefect uses a [`SequentialTaskRunner`][prefect.task_runners.SequentialTaskRunner] that blocks and runs tasks in sequence as they are called.
-For many situations, this is perfectly acceptable.
+By default, Prefect uses a [`ConcurrentTaskRunner`][prefect.task_runners.ConcurrentTaskRunner], which will run your tasks concurrently.

-If, however, we want our tasks to run in parallel (or asynchronously) then we need to consider alternative approaches.
+If, however, we want our tasks to run in parallel (or sequentially) then we need to consider alternative approaches.

 ## Parallel Execution